had2020/had2020/README.md

 - :email: hadrian.lazic@gmail.com

 ### More stuff about me
-I work on a full tech stack daily since highschool.
-I made many projects all with common technologies, used in modern day projects.
-I have experiance in Backend with Python, Flask, OpenAI, Tensorflow, torch, and Django.
-I also have experiance in Frontend with React JS, and of course Html/Css and JS.
-I have also used SQL databases in my projects and learned some handy SQL lite.
+I’ve been working on a full tech stack since high school, and I’ve built a bunch of projects using common technologies that are still relevant today.
+I’m particularly skilled in backend development with Python, Flask, OpenAI, Tensorflow, torch, and Django.
+I’m also comfortable with frontend development using React JS, HTML/CSS, and JavaScript.
+I’ve also used SQL databases in my projects and learned some handy SQLite tricks.

 I love technology ESPECIALLY DIY Tech!
 But on a calmer note I love coding and learning new technology.
 I would LOVE get a TECH JOB where I could work with many other people.